sg-developer-portal/doc-portal-publisher-guide/advanced/mermaid.md

 ## Enabling Mermaid

-Mermaid is a tool that enables you to write diagrams and flowcharts using Markdown.
+Mermaid is an engine that enables you to draw beautiful, highly detailed SVG diagrams and flowcharts using Markdown.
 It is supported out of the box on developer documentation portal.

 Some examples of Mermaid diagrams can be found [below](#examples).
 For usage instructions and the full range of supported diagrams,